tvvignesh/howtographql/content/backend/graphql-ts/2-setup.md

 This is what we did above:

 - Register an instance of fastify which is what we are using for building the Node.js / GraphQL server with the logger turned on
-- Register the app and loaded the modules which make up the app
+- Register the app by registering the plugin which make up the app
 - Listen for error events and exit the server after logging on failures
 - Start listening to request on port 3000 by default